jtrangel/obsidian-notes/Databricks Associate DE exam V3/ELT With Spark SQL and Python.md

 3. Create a view, a temporary view, and a CTE as a reference to a file
 	- View - saved query accessible from other notebooks.
 As long as the NB uses the same database and consequently the same catalog.
 	- Temp view - only persists within the spark session (within the notebook).
 Exception is if we use %run to reference another NB, which in turn gives us access to the environment variables of that other notebook.
+	- Global view - persists within the cluster, so it is accessible within other spark sessions on the same cluster
 	- CTE - only persists within the code cell

 	```SQL